lokeshrajaram/TweetsMeetReviews/README.md

     2. A standalone EC2 instance for Webserver with Ubuntu OS.
 Use setup.txt in server directory to setup webserver.

 ##### HBase setup
-    1. Look for **"hbase.ddl.txt"** in scripts/hbase directory and create tables accordingly.
+    1. Look for hbase.ddl.txt in scripts/hbase directory and create tables accordingly.

 ##### Hive setup
-    1. Look for **"hive.ddl.txt"** in scripts/hive directory and create tables accordingly.
+    1. Look for hive.ddl.txt in scripts/hive directory and create tables accordingly.

 #### Exporting Jars
     1. Build a Jar out of this project and move it to the cluster. possibly in a jars directory in user home directory